dreamcatcher-tech/network/Inbox/2025-02-03 0902 integrating O3-mini-high.md

 Learning rate is the biggest gain, since it isn't the quality of the code that matters (above the minimum acceptable amount) it is the learning rate of the human.
 Also the conservation of the humans limited resources, like working memory.

+So just use o3 until can know it isn't working, and then switch to pro and see if it works better ? unless we have general knowledge requirements.

+## Fomulas
 A concise way to model this is to define a single “effectiveness” metric that balances quality (Q) against time (T), rework (R), and human cognitive load (C).
 One example: